edward9503/CURM1.0_Robothon2023/report/README.md

 origin to the real-time board pose estimation.

 ### Controllers
-In our framework, all the controllers are implemented in ROS control.
-We use the jocobian-solver to reach the target pose.
+In our framework, all the controllers are modularly implemented based on the primitive control provided by Flexiv.
+All the controllers are integrated in a behavior tree manner using ROS.
+Specificly, tasks that involving target pose reaching is mainly based on the IK of robot arm.
-XXX (to be implemented)

 ## Quick start
 First, load the robot description and the controllers: